gohugoio/hugo/content/en/getting-started/quick-start.md

 Notice the `draft` value in the [front matter] is `true`.
 By default, Hugo does not publish draft content when you build the site.
 Learn more about [draft, future, and expired content].

-Add some [markdown] to the body of the post, but do not change the `draft` value.
+Add some [Markdown] to the body of the post, but do not change the `draft` value.

 [markdown]: https://commonmark.org/help/